Introduction

 Did you know the way you say something is equally important as what you say?
 To make your speech effective, it is vital to use intonation.
 While speaking, variation in pitch, to bring about some effect, is called intonation in English.

-Intonation can change the meaning of a sentence.
+Intonation can change the meaning of a sentence irrespective of the vocabulary you use.
 For example, a rising intonation at the end of a sentence can indicate a question (“You’re coming?”), while a falling intonation often signifies a statement (“You’re coming.”).
 Also, it is effectively used to convey emotions and for laying emphasis.
 For instance, stressing a word with a higher pitch can highlight its importance.
 We, also, use intonation differently in different types of sentence structures.
 Recognizing these patterns helps listeners understand the speaker’s intent.

 Using intonation in your speech can improve clarity and expression and makes you more fluent.
 This blog post is an attempt to make you familiar with the concept of intonation, its impact on the meaning of your speech and provide practical exercises to incorporate intonation in your speech naturally.